 John Wood (1922-2012) was an educator and artist whose practice transcended divisions of media.
 Wood taught with distinction at Alfred University from 1954 to 1987 where he developed the photo, graphic design, book arts, printmaking, and foundation programs in the School of Art & Design.
-Wood was a revered and influential professor who described his aesthetic practice as “being in the state of drawing” and grounded in his personalized forms of “System Drawing.”
+Wood was a revered and influential professor who described his aesthetic practice as “being in a state of drawing” and grounded in his personalized forms of “System Drawing.”
 These philosophies, prominent throughout this exhibition, are the connective tissue for his life’s work.

 The exhibition focuses on the relationship between Wood’s visual scholarship and its expression through diverse media, extending through more than 25 different forms and variants.
 Among the media are drawings on various substrates, including a range of papers, rocks, and sand, and an equivalent variety of print media, including intaglio, etching, lithographs, woodcuts, silkscreen, and photography.
 The photographic works are themselves in a range of formats, from cyanotypes to multi-media collages.
 Many of the works seen here have never been exhibited before.
 In his work, Wood did not offer answers to questions, instead presenting pathways for consideration.
 His work took on a range of subjects, but ultimately, they were platforms for conversation on topics of environmental, political, and social concerns.